rtrelease/Jetson-Symbolics-Neuromorphics/RBTX0.md

 #### ***Jetson RBTX: Intelligent lab microcontroller and robotic data systems development***

-Jetson systems themselves include multiple sub-processors and provisions for using additional external microprocessors, including a CAN bus controller.
+Jetson systems themselves incorporate multiple sub-processors and provisions for using additional external microprocessors, including a CAN bus controller.

 Previous Lab Notes have covered the use of Orin-programmed and USB-hosted Arduino-compatible ARM Cortex M series 32 bit microcontrollers for hybrid device process control and neuromorphic simulators.
 CircuitPython has become the primary programming language.